More Information

 Author contributions

 Alessandro Casadei and Barbara Zavan made substantial contributions to the conception and design of the study and draft of the article and the final approval of the version to be published.
-Alessandro Casadei, Alessandro Gennai and Bruno Bovani made substantial contributions in selecting patients and performing surgical procedures and data acquisition; Barbara Zavan performed data analysis and interpretation; Tommaso Pusceddu, Lucia Sileo, Pia Cavalieri, Martina Greco made substantial contributions to comprehensive analysis on sample (specific molecular markers – TEM – scrutiny of miRNA content – in vitro fibroblasts treatment.
+Alessandro Casadei, Alessandro Gennai and Bruno Bovani made substantial contributions in selecting patients and performing surgical procedures and data acquisition; Barbara Zavan performed data analysis and interpretation; Tommaso Pusceddu, Lucia Sileo, Pia Cavaleri, Martina Greco made substantial contributions to comprehensive analysis on sample (specific molecular markers – TEM – scrutiny of miRNA content – in vitro fibroblasts treatment.

 1. Neuber G. Fat trasplantation.
 Verl Dtsch Ges Chir.
 Long Vern.
 1893; 22:66.